kisakoodaus/noi-2024/thinice/statement.md

 # Output

-Print the largest number of gold coins that Uolevi can gather.
+Print the largest number of coins that Uolevi can gather.

 # Example